omiridoue/sgsss-workflow/11_auxiliary_optional/README.md

 Much like a cookbook, you can pull out recipes and alter to own taste.
 This is how you normally get started building your own image, you can start with a base repository, and layer requirements.

+For the following image we use a base image from bioconductor, R 4.4.1 and install relevant packages.
+We also install the RSiena package 1.4.19 from source code.
+The docker container is then stored onto the online docker hub.

 ``` docker

 FROM bioconductor/bioconductor_docker:devel-R-4.4.1